Can You Learn Fighting By Watching Videos? Helpful guide

 Home training

 However, you’ll want to choose a qualified instructor to follow.
-If you don’t, you may gain plenty of inaccurate information.
-Not only will you not progress, but you’ll also learn nothing.
+If you don’t, you may acquire plenty of inaccurate information.
+Not only will you, not progress, but you’ll also learn nothing.

 Should I learn to fight by watching?